 Technical data: HBDF-MK2

-HBDF-MK2 is a unique, but easy adaptable solution for automatic defrosting of evaporators.
+HBDF-MK2 is a unique, but easily adaptable solution for automatic defrosting of evaporators.
 Optimal defrosting results in energy savings and increased freezing capacity.
-Experiences from existing installations have shown that it can easily save up to 40% of energy and thereby fast return of investment.
+Experiences from existing installations have shown that it can easily save up to 40% of energy and thereby fast return your investment.

-The sensor measures the thickness of ice built up between the fins and it sends a 4-20mA or digital ON/OFF signal to the control systems.
-A PT1000 temperature sensor located at the fins, in bottom part of evaporator, senses when defrost is accomplished and stops the sequence.
+The sensor measures the thickness of ice built up between the fins and emits a 4-20mA or digital ON/OFF signal to the control systems.
+A temperature sensor (PT1000) is located at the fins, near the bottom part of the evaporator.

-The sensor can be installed in less than one hour, both on new and old evaporators.
-The sensor can be installed in less than one hour, both on new and old evaporators.
+The sensor can be installed in less than one hour, on both new and old evaporators.
 It can even be installed when the system is in operation, hence shutdown is not necessary.
 The electronic part is mounted on the evaporator’s frame by using 2-4 screws.
 The mechanical part consists of a thin PA12 or PTFE - coated wire, which is mountedbetween the fins of the evaporator in theair inlet side with special HB Snap-On clips or standard nylon cable ties.The HBDF-MK2 sensor is available in 3 versions, with a 10-, 20-, and 30 meter wire and as standard, Low Temperature (LT) or Heat Pump-version (RS).

 After the installation, the sensor should be calibrated/configured to the evaporator by using the HB-TOOL (PC-based software tool), which can be downloaded from our web-site.